Fannon/mobo-documentation/Modeling/manual.md

 uniqueItems
 ```

-There are a few validation related JSON Schema properties which can be used but are currently not supported by Semantic Forms.
+The `$ref` and `definition` property are substituted with mobos own `$extend` property.

+The reason the other (primarily validation oriented) properties are not supported is because
+the target system (SMW + Semantic Forms) has not much validation capabilities.
-They are used for internal validation - especially for programmatic imports, though.
+Advanced validation properties can be used for internal validation, though (e.g. programmatic imports).

 ## Continue Learning
 Now that you've learned the basics of mobo, you may continue with: